What are the responsibilities and job description for the Housing Resource Specialist position at New England Center and Home for Veterans?

 Department: Human Services

-Under the direct supervision of the Manager of Housing and Outreach, the Housing Resource Specialist is responsible for increasing access to both private and public rental units for those moving from homelessness to permanent housing in Eastern Massachusetts.
-This position is responsible for cultivating, building, and maintaining strong business relationships with Property Managers, Landlords, and Subsidy Administrators that provide quality housing opportunities to NECHV Veterans.
-This position will include proactive outreach to Landlords and other strategic housing connections in the community to educate them on NECHV services, learn about housing inventories, and compile a “live” inventory of available units in the community.
-This position will work closely with the Supportive Services for Veteran Families (SSVF) Management Team and Stabilization Case Managers to ensure that Veterans are being matched to appropriate available units quickly.
-This role will also be responsible for tracking all necessary information about each unit, including eligibility, applications, and paperwork needed, to ensure that Veterans can move forward swiftly to apply for units.
+Under the direct supervision of the Director Outreach, the Housing Resource Specialist is responsible for increasing access to both private and public rental units for those moving from homelessness to permanent housing in Eastern Massachusetts.
+This position is responsible for building, cultivating, and maintaining strong business relationships with Property Managers, Landlords, Brokers, and Subsidy Administrators that provide quality housing opportunities to NECHV clients.
+This position will include proactive outreach to Landlords and other strategic housing connections in the community to educate them on NECHV services, learn about housing inventories, and maintain a “live” inventory of available units in the community.
+This position will work closely with the SSVF Management Team and Stabilization Case Managers, as well as directly with clients when appropriate, to ensure that clients are being matched to available units quickly.
+This role will also be responsible for tracking all necessary information about each unit, including eligibility, applications, and paperwork needed, to ensure that clients can move forward swiftly to apply for units.
 The Housing Resource Specialist will keep comprehensive and up-to-date spreadsheets to track units as well as application progress and status.
-Finally, the Housing Resource Specialist will generate literature to be given to Veterans prior to move in that includes helpful information on how to maintain a successful tenancy in their new unit and community.
+Finally, the Housing Resource Specialist will generate literature to be given to clients prior to move in that includes helpful information on how to maintain a successful tenancy in their new unit and community.

-- Establish relationships with Landlords, Property Managers and Subsidy Administrators who can assist in providing appropriate housing, especially for Veterans who have multiple barriers to obtaining permanent housing.
+- Establish relationships with Landlords, Property Managers, Brokers and Subsidy Administrators who can assist in providing appropriate housing, especially for Veterans who have multiple barriers to obtaining permanent housing.

 - Conduct proactive outreach in the community to meet and forge relationships with partners in the community who own or manage rental properties.

-- Maintain ongoing relationships with these community partners to be aware when units become available.
+- Maintain ongoing relationships with community partners to be aware when units become available.

 - Keep an updated database on properties and points of contact to aid in housing Veterans.